diwgan32/react-native-thumbnail/README.md

 # react-native-thumbnail
 Get thumbnail from local media.
 Currently, it only supports for video.
+Modified location of thumbnail save

 ## Getting started